holysnippet/pico_eth_doc/README.md

 The Pico is connected to the Ethernet bus via a standard isolation transformer.
 You can get them from Ethernet devices (motherboards, network cards, hubs & switches ...) that are going to the trash.
 Don't forget to get the hardware MAC address.
 It's free and will be useful soon.
 The positive side of the receiving pair is connected to the Pico by a limiting resistor.
 The negative side of the receiving pair is shifted by a resistor network in order to take advantage of the differential nature of the signal.

-I have tested many differential receivers (DIY, with standard 2N2222 or 2N3904 transistors) but the result is not good because they don't work very well in 3.3V and they are a bit slow: they distort the signal more than a direct reception.
+I have tested many differential receivers (DIY, with standard 2N2222 or 2N3904 transistors) but the result is not good because they don't work very well in 3.3V; they are a bit slow: they distort the signal more than a direct reception.
 10Base-T Ethernet is wider than 20MHz!

 With the right transistors or differential receiver chip, one could make a very clean setup!
 Feel free to help if you know of a good configuration or reference available!
 Ideally, the goal is to keep the assembly simple, without components that are too specific, expensive or complicated to procure.
 I put this simple and incorrect configuration so that people can simply test without investing too much.
+I've left some tracks further down (Physical interface possible improvements) if you want to dig deeper.

 ![alt text](https://github.com/holysnippet/pico_eth/blob/main/images/eliface.png "Electrical interface")